cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

 These are examples of jokes Watson could answer.

 + Still on this JSON editor, on the last line, replace the value **sequential** by **random** for the "selection_policy"
-+ Close the node and try it out !
-Watson may take some seconds to retrain, then ask him to tell you a joke !
++ Close the node and try it out!
+Watson may take some seconds to retrain, then ask him to tell you a joke!

 + Add another response type to your node: Open your **Joke** node again
 + Under your text response click on **Add response type**
 + Select **Image**
-+ Add a title like "GIF" and a description like "an image of of a bear saying HA HA HA"
++ Add a title like "GIF" and a description like "an image of a bear saying HA HA HA"
-+ Add a url for the gif, for example:
++ Add a URL for the gif, for example:
 ```
 https://media2.giphy.com/media/3oFzlW4yxJIGR4SrSg/giphy.gif?cid=790b76115ca367ef554b44792eb4312a
 ```